Blasting mat: Accidents

 and crashed through the kitchen ceiling of a nearby house.

 Although designed to prevent accidents, as blasting mats weigh between 3000 and 6000 lb, they have also caused injuries when falling on workers on construction sites.

-Blasting mats must be thoroughly inspected before each use to ensure there are no blown out segments or broken cables, by a blaster.
+Blasting mats must be thoroughly inspected by a blaster before each use to ensure there are no blown out segments or broken cables.
 Blasting mats will deteriorate with each use to the point where they become ineffective for their intended purpose.
 Only trained experienced and adequately supervised crews should be used in the placement of these devices over a loaded shot.
 A common complaint is accidental breakage of bus wires, leg wires or pinching off the non electric tubes that may result in the misfire of the shot.